(set: $name to

 * I have to work to change the system, to make it more fair and accessible.
 (How ironic that a system meant to provide access can be so inaccessible). [[But wait–isn’t there a committee for that?->join a committee]]

-* I have some spoons to share;; [[how can I make things work (as well as I can) in the meantime?->gaming the system]]
+* I have some spoons to share; [[how can I make things work (as well as I can) in the meantime? ->we haven't learned lessons]]

 <a href="https://www.aafp.org/afp/2008/0615/p1689.html" target="_blank">''$name'', here’s a link to an article</a> describing how primary care physicians may assess the degree to which you deserve a right to autonomy.
 Remember that how they make this assessment will be impacted by race, class, gender, immigration status, and perceived health.
 You might also observe how the authors make determinations about who is “deserving” (scare quotes purposeful) of care and services.
 Note too their emphasis on the floating signifiers that often attend diagnosis: Severity.
 Functioning.
 Capacity.